 This parameter specifies the relative path to the health check endpoint of your service.
 Start this URL with /.
 If your service does not have a health check endpoint, omit this parameter.
+The path is relative to the instanceBaseUrls.

+'''

+healthCheckRelativeUrl: /application/health

-• healthCheckRelativeUrl: /application/health.
-This results in the URL: \${baseUrl}/application/health routes
+This results in the URL:

+${baseUrl}/application/health

+'''

+routes

-The following parameters specify the routing rules between the gateway service and your service.
+The following parameters specify the routing rules between the Gateway service and your service.
+Both specify how the API endpoints are mapped to the API Gateway endpoints.